-- 1. Define and understand central concepts of global development, including measurements of development, actors, theoretical approaches, and the history and trajectory of the field. - 2.
-Gain greater ability to apply knowledge and analysis to specific development contexts and cases in order to evaluate the strengths and limitations of theoretical approaches, programs, projects, and policies. - 3.
-Gain greater ability to evaluate the strengths and limitations of different approaches to development in normative terms, including ethical, political, social, environmental, and economic effects. - 4.
-Develop a skill set in the areas of theory, critical analysis and methodology that is suitable for thinking, researching and writing about inequality, development, and intervention strategies.
+- 1. Develop an understanding of the central concepts of global development, including measurements of development, actors, theoretical approaches, and the history and trajectory of the field. - 2.
+Identify critical overlaps and intersections between peacebuilding, development, and social change. - 3.
+Learn to apply theory, knowledge, and critical analysis to specific development contexts, cases, and policies. - 4.
+Learn to evaluate the strengths and limitations of different development approaches and policies, including ethical, political, social, environmental, and economic effects. - 5.
+Learn to read about and research conflict, development, and peacebuilding in discerning ways and write about it in clear, analytically cogent prose.